Neil Nitin Mukesh: 2011–present: Later career

 In 2019, he appeared in Saaho, a multilingual film directed by Sujeeth, playing an antagonist Jai aka Ashok Chakravarty.

+In 2024, he acted in Ashwni Dhir's Hisaab Barabar, a social drama, and Ashok K. Mishra's Backfire.

+In 2025, he appeared in the TV series Hai Junoon!, as well as the film Ek Chatur Naar.

 Personal life

-In 2017, Mukesh married Rukmini Sahay in a traditional Hindu wedding arranged by the familial elders.
+In 2017, Mukesh married Rukmini Sahay.

 In April 2018, Neil Nitin Mukesh announced via Instagram that the couple were expecting their first child.
 A daughter, Nurvi Neil Mukesh, was born on 20 September 2018.

 Other ventures

 Social activism

 In 2009, Mukesh started an NGO to support and help needy women by providing them with food, shelter and vocational training to support themselves.
 The philanthropic project was named for his grandmother, Saral Devi Mathur.
 The actor said: "I have read about women getting oppressed, exploited by men and other family members.
 They get sold like commodities and are driven into prostitution.
 I'm always pained to hear all this and at the back of my mind I had thought that I would start an organisation to support such women."
 In 2012, he joined with Volkswagen in support of an environmental campaign called "Think Blue", an initiative increasing awareness of water scarcity and other pressing ecological issues.